rhett-chen/Robotic-grasping-papers/README.md

 # Robotic Grasping Papers and Codes

-This repo is a paper list of Robotic-Grasping and some related works that I have read.
+This repo is a paper list of Robotic-Grasping and some related works(6D pose estimation, 3D visual grounding, etc) that I have read.
 For a more comprehensive paper list of vision-based Robotic-Grasping, you can refer to [Vision-based Robotic Grasping: Papers and Codes](https://github.com/GeorgeDu/vision-based-robotic-grasping) of [Guoguang DU](https://github.com/GeorgeDu).

 Abbreviation:  **ICRA** is IEEE International Conference on Robotics and Automation;  **CVPR** is IEEE Conference on Computer Vision and Pattern Recognition;  **ICCV** is IEEE International Conference on Computer Vision; **CoRL** is Conference on Robot Learning; **NIPS** is Conference on Neural Information Processing Systems;  **RA-L** is IEEE Robotics and Automation Letters; **Humanoids** is IEEE-RAS International Conference on Humanoid Robots; **IJRR** is The International Journal of Robotics Research; **IROS** is IEEE/RSJ International Conference on Intelligent Robots and Systems; **ACM MM** is  ACM International Conference on Multimedia.